-This technical appendix describes environmental health and safety (EHS) within the green hydrogen study area and assesses probable impacts associated with and the types of green hydrogen facilities evaluated, and a No Action Alternative.
-Chapter 2 of the State Environmental Policy Act (SEPA) Programmatic Environmental Impact Statement (PEIS) provides a description of the types of facilities evaluated.
+This technical appendix describes environmental health and safety (EHS) within the green hydrogen study area and assesses probable impacts associated with types of green hydrogen facilities, and a No Action Alternative, which are described in Chapter 2 of the State Environmental Policy Act Programmatic Environmental Impact Statement (PEIS).

-This section provides an overview of the aspects of EHS evaluated and lists relevant regulations that contribute to the evaluation of potential impacts.
+This section provides an overview of the aspects of EHS and lists relevant regulations that contribute to the evaluation of potential impacts.